-President Joko Widodo arrives in the archipelago's capital - ExBulletin
+PRESIDENT Joko Widodo arrives in the archipelago's capital - ExBulletin

 Politics

+Indonesian President Joko Widodo and his entourage arrived in IKN, East Kalimantan, on Sunday (8/11/2024).
+(ANTARA/HO-Presidential Secretariat Press Office)

-IKN (ANTARA) – Indonesian President Joko Widodo and his entourage arrived at the Archipelago Capital Region (IKN) heliport in North Penajam Paser regency, East Kalimantan, on Sunday.
+SuarIndonesia — Indonesian President Joko Widodo and his entourage arrived at the Archipelago Capital Region (IKN) heliport in North Penajam Paser Regency, East Kalimantan, Sunday (8/11/2024).

 The President and his entourage then continued their journey to the IKN State Palace by car.